How To Overcome Food Addiction: Eating For Strength

 When working to find a therapist to treat food addiction, try to find someone who understands how this condition can impact individuals and has experience treating eating disorders.
 Even if you're not living with a diagnosable eating disorder, eating compulsions can have similar patterns.

 There may be therapists in your area who are familiar with or specialize in food addiction treatment.
 Still, some individuals may struggle to find a provider due to a rural location or a lack of coverage.
 In these cases, you might benefit from contacting a provider through an online platform like BetterHelp.
-With an online platform, a therapist can meet with you at a time that meets your schedule, and you can connect from anywhere you have an internet connection.
+With an online platform, a therapist can meet with you at a time that coordinates with your schedule, and you can connect from anywhere you have an internet connection.

 Takeaway